Leiden Law School

 Teaching and research

 Each year more than 900 students opt to study law, notarial law, tax law or criminology in Leiden.
 To maintain the quality of our teaching, a numerus fixus applies for tax law or criminology.
 The total number of Bachelor and Master students is around 5200.
-In addition, each year around 500 to 600 foreign students come to Leiden, ranging from exchange students studying for one semester in Leiden to students who already have a law degree and have now been selected for one of our eleven Advanced master programmes.
+In addition, each year around 700 foreign students come to Leiden, ranging from exchange students studying for one semester in Leiden to students who already have a law degree and have now been selected for one of our ten Advanced master programmes.

 Naturally, the main focus of the faculty’s teaching is the legal system in the Netherlands.
 After all, this is where many of the faculty alumni will pursue their career – often in prominent positions, for example within the judicial system, local or national government or the legal profession.
 The faculty continues to gear its study programmes towards developments in the employment market.
 In recent years new master programmes have been launched in the areas of financial law, labour law and – unique in the Netherlands – child law.
 A great deal of the faculty research is also directly relevant to professional practice.
 In this way, Leiden gives substance to its social responsibility.